Nevermind the Garbage Single

 Reliant Tom's EP

-"An experimental piece with that intoxicating blend of avant-pop with beautifully constructed and pliable melodies."
+Music & Riots - "An intoxicating blend of avant-pop with beautifully constructed and pliable melodies"

 Follow our social media for live streams

-Meet the Founders: Monte Weber & Claire Cuny aka Reliant Tom
+Meet the Creators: Monte Weber & Claire Cuny aka Reliant Tom

 Tracing their origins to a chance meeting at DIY show in Brooklyn in 2015, the Brooklyn-based post rock electronic band and experimental performance art Reliant Tom is centered around its core creative duo, Western Massachusetts-born, Brooklyn-based composer Monte Weber and Dallas, TX-born, Brooklyn-based choreographer and vocalist Claire Cuny.
 The duo’s collaboration is a seamless synthesis of their individual talents and interests – sound design, wearable technology, modern dance and hook-driven, yet genre-defying songwriting.